giterinhub/build-your-ai-agent/.journey/tutorial.neos.md

 Cloud Run is available in all Google Cloud Platform regions globally.
 If you are unsure where to deploy to, you can use the
 [Region Picker](https://cloud.withgoogle.com/region-picker/) tool to find the most suitable one.
-However make sure you select the region where Gemini 2.0 and Imagen 3 are available.
+However make sure you select the region where Gemini 2.0, Imagen 3 and RAG Engine API are available, hence for this demo we suggest using us-central1.

 You can configure your project and preferred regions and zones in `gcloud` so its invocation becomes more convenient.